rossenburgg/workspace/SprinTelex/README.md

 ### Quickstart

-1. Install dependencies: `npm install`
+1. Clone the repository to your local machine.
-2. Start the server: `npm run server`
+2. Navigate to the project directory and install dependencies with `npm install`.
-3. Run the app: `npm start`
+3. Start the backend server with `npm run server`.
+4. Launch the app with `expo start` or `npm start`.

 ### License